thecheis/Boston-Icons/README.md

  BOSTON
 </h1>

-**Boston is an icon theme inspired by functionalist design.**
+**Boston is a minimalist and functional icon theme focused on basic shapes, a reduced color palette and visual hierarchy.**

-A minimalist and elegant look for your desktop.
+An elegant look for your desktop.

 It is intended to be used with GNOME Shell 3.32 or higher and adapt well with its default settings.